epandurski/swaptacular.github.io/_posts/2023-08-01-under-the-hood-message-transport.md

 ---
 layout: post
-title: Under the Hood — STOMP
+title: Under the Hood — Message Transport
 description: >
   Explains the message transport protocol that Swaptacular servers use to send messages to each other.